Tackling water scarcity in urban areas

 In many regions of the world, the lack of freshwater resources has become a critical concern.
 Urban populations are growing, which adds to the challenge.
 Providing access to clean freshwater is critical for a sustainable city life.

 Seawater desalination is an important means of providing a sustainable supply of freshwater.
 Although the clean freshwater is used for different purposes, such as industrial and agricultural processes, 60% is devoted to human consumption.
 Because energy is the largest single expense for desalination plants, companies are looking for energy-efficient solutions.

 Sulzer’s pumps for seawater desalination are market leaders in terms of efficiency.
 Hence, the company supports its customers in supplying clean freshwater in a cost- and energy-efficient manner.

-From Seawater to Freshwater: Providing Equipment for Desalination Plants
+From Seawater to Freshwater: Providing you with effective de-salting solutions

-Seawater desalination is a promising and fast-growing solution to counter water scarcity.
-Reverse osmosis—a desalination technology—requires less energy and is less expensive than other methods.
-By providing highly efficient pumps, Sulzer facilitates the affordable and energy-efficient supply of freshwater.
+Seawater desalination is a promising and fast-growing solution to combat water scarcity and meet the growing global water demand — see diagram below.
+Reverse osmosis — a desalination technology — requires less energy and is less expensive than other methods.
+By providing highly efficient pumps, we can facilitate a supply of freshwater that is affordable and energy-efficient.

 Spotting future trends

 While regions such as Algeria, Spain, Australia, and the Middle East have built very large plants in the past, the trend is starting to move to small- and medium-sized plants which are easier to construct, install, run, and finance.
 We can support your small-and-medium-sized plant from a very early project stage by improving the overall efficiency and ensuring the highest possible profitability.

 Our dedicated support teams can help you provide an affordable and energy-efficient supply of freshwater.